-Brunswick Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of October 22nd, 2020, Brunswick Housing Authority has 1 waiting lists that are open now or opening soon.
+Brunswick Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of May 28th, 2022, Brunswick Housing Authority has 1 waiting lists that are open now or opening soon.

 Brunswick Housing Authority serves Brunswick.